elifesciences/sciencebeam-judge/docs/evaluation.md

 # JATS* XML Conversion Evaluation

 This document aims to explain how the conversion is measured.
+It is mainly targeted at JATS but can be applied to TEI as well.

 ## Normalisation